ivan01-tech/frontend_developer_test/README.md

 ```bash
 npm install
 ```
-You can now view it on your lacalhost.
+You can now view it on your localhost.

 <!-- To install this project first